 Dental disease is the most common problem we see in pets.
 According to the American Veterinary Dental Society, 80% of dogs and 70% of cats show signs of dental disease by the time they are three years of age.
-For this reason it is part of our annual wellness check-up.

 Animals do not communicate dental pain well so you need to detect it through other signs and changes in behavior.
 The most common indicator is bad breath.
 Other signs of dental distress can be a decrease in liveliness, running to the food dish but just looking at the food, drooling, and pawing at the mouth.